LOFT + MANOR

 the maintenance procedure and may be vital in the event of a warranty or product

-liability claim. - Use only manufacturer’s recommended parts and equipment for repairs or
+4. Use only manufacturer’s recommended parts and equipment for repairs or

-maintenance, as well as recommended equipment to move furniture. - Ensure that the product is only used for the purpose intended and is not subject to
+5. Ensure that the product is only used for the purpose intended and is not subject to

-abuse. - Check that the furniture has been placed on a level, stable, and smooth floor
+6. Check that the furniture has been placed on a level, stable, and smooth floor

 surface.
 Often, what appears to be a defect with the furniture is actually the result of a